magicmarc/marks-reverie/src/content/posts/Act_I_Dinner_Table_Chaos.md

 *(Amber and Wai slump back into their chairs, still glaring but too tired to keep the quarrel going.
 Amber gulps her wine, Wai stabs sulkily at his pasta.
 A beat of silence falls.)*

 **AMBER** *(suddenly, with a wicked grin)*:
 Right, enough about us.
 Let's hear from the love experts.
-Mark, Will—what do you two think about marriage?
+Mark, Will, what do you two think about marriage?

 *(Mark nearly chokes on his wine.
 Will sets down his fork calmly, as if he'd been waiting.)*

 **WILL** *(mildly, with a small smile)*:
 Marriage?
 Doesn't interest me.
 But children… they're wonderful.
-My nursery lot—funny, messy, exhausting.
+My nursery lot - funny, messy, exhausting.
 If only you could have children without the rest of the contract.

 **AMBER** *(leaning back, smirking)*:
 Trust you to say that.
 Sweetest man alive.